 Again, pick an asset allocation that fits your risk tolerance and time horizon, stay the course, rebalance regularly on a calendar, and ignore the short-term noise.
 One of my famous investing quotes comes from legendary investor Peter Lynch:

 Far more money has been lost by investors preparing for corrections, or trying to anticipate corrections, than has been lost in corrections themselves.

 5. Endowment Effect

-The endowment effect is closely related to loss aversion.
+The endowment effect is closely related to loss aversion and is another emotional bias.
 It refers to the fact that investors tend to irrationally value things they own more than their market value.
-That is, they value the same investment more if they own it than if they didn’t own it.
+That is, they value the same investment more if they own it than if they didn't own it.
 Loss aversion can contribute to the endowment effect.